-Wisconsin Dells, Wisconsin, previously a winner of FTF’s Top 10 Getaways for Family Travelers Award, gets a fresh look in 2015.
+Wisconsin Dells, Wisconsin, is not only a past winner of FTF’s Top 10 Getaways for Family Travelers Award, it’s still one of the country’s top family vacation destinations.

 At any time of year, waterplay adventure is probably what the Dells are best known for.
 Here, kids can slide, splash and frolic in huge indoor and outdoor facilities, with areas earmarked for tots to teens.
 Who can resist interactive kids areas, curling water slides, go-karts, roller coasters and wave pools at the Mt.
 Olympus Resort (formerly the Treasure Island Resort) and the Kalahari Water Park at the Kalahari Resort, which brings Tanzania to Wisconsin!